Metal 3D printing and dentistry – how to automate data preparation with a Manufacturing OS

 Layered nesting is a method that allows you to achieve long – overnight or weekend – builds to maximise machine runtime.
-Our Manufacturing OS will place parts in several layers of a single build and the supports will grow around the parts, producing three builds at once.
+Oqton's software will place parts in several layers of a single build and the supports will grow around the parts, producing three builds at once.

 After the build, you can cut through the layers with a band saw, the majority of the supports will fall off and the remaining ones will be easy to remove.

 Beyond its CAM capabilities, our Manufacturing OS enables you to streamline your entire production.